In Transit: The Route to Shangri-La Is Paved with Good Intentions

 I figured that the thing to do was to find someone at the hotel who spoke Italian to call the number on the card to say that I’d found the wallet, even though by then I would be across the city from where it was lost.

-Ten minutes before I arrived at the Iéna metro station I received a text messages from L., saying “Ur late,” meaning that she’d just arrived, 15 minutes late herself.
+A text messages from L. arrive: “Ur late,” meaning that she’d just arrived, 15 minutes late herself.
 Three minutes later I received a second text message saying, “I feel like a whore standing outside of a luxury hotel wearing high heels.”

-I responded to the second: “5 min.
+I responded to the second message: “5 min.
 Negotiate for 2.”

 L. shook her head when she saw me coming, which drew attention to her décolleté.